Kampala Travel Information

 Uganda has one of the fastest-growing economies and is one of the most liberal countries in Africa.
 Agriculture is the largest sector of the economy and coffee the chief export.
 Uganda is most welcoming for foreign investment and business is steadily on the increase.
 Appointments should always be made prior to business meetings.
 Formal dress attire is to be observed, and the shaking of hands is expected on introduction.
 Business is usually conducted in English.
 Business hours are generally 8am to 5pm Monday to Friday with an hour taken over lunch.

 The international dialling code for Uganda is +256.
-The outgoing code is 000 followed by the relevant country code (e.g. 00027 for South Africa).
-City/area codes are in use, e.g. (0)41 for Kampala.
-There is extensive cellular telephone network coverage over most of the country with GSM 900, and Internet facilities are available in most large towns.
+There is extensive mobile phone network coverage over most of the country, and internet cafes are available in most large towns.

-Travellers to Uganda over 17 years of age do not have to pay duty on 200 cigarettes or 227g tobacco, or a combination of 227g tobacco products; 1 bottle of wine or spirits; and 500ml of perfume or eau de toilette, of which up to 250ml may be perfume.
+Travellers to Uganda over 18 years of age do not have to pay duty on 250g of tobacco products; one litre of spirits or two litres of wine; and 500ml of perfume or eau de toilette, of which up to 250ml may be perfume.

 Become our Kampala Travel Expert